-All Islamic scholars have detailed this rate-setting approach in each sectarian (mazhab) for example, al-Kasani (2002) allegorised burden as a justification for fixing ('illah) and the same with al-'Imrani (2000) and Ibn Qudamah (1994) who provided examples of animal livestock that are compulsory for zakat, since zakat is mandatory for human efforts and their productivity will be reduced by burden.
-Nevertheless, al-Dusuqi (1996) emphasised that fixing a 10 per cent rate requires purchasing water or recruiting human irrigation resources because the pressure is comparatively light.
-The rate of agricultural zakat is no longer determined by farmers as historically practised in today's globalisation, which involves rules and regulations in all acts.
-The State Drainage and Irrigation Department currently oversee agricultural irrigation affairs.
+All Islamic scholars have detailed this rate-setting approach in each sectarian (mazhab) for example, al-Kasani (2002) allegorised burden as a justification for fixing ('illah), similarly with al-'Imrani (2000) and Ibn Qudamah (1994) who provided examples of animal livestock that are compulsory for zakat, since zakat is mandatory for human efforts and their productivity will be reduced by burden.
+Nevertheless, al-Dusuqi (1996) emphasised that fixing a 10% rate requires purchasing water or recruiting human irrigation resources because the pressure is comparatively light.
+The rate of agricultural zakat is no longer determined by farmers as historically practised, which involves rules and regulations in all acts.
+The State Drainage and Irrigation Department currently oversees agricultural irrigation affairs.
 Therefore, the State's Baitulmal must interact from time to time with the parties that directly administer this agricultural field, update the law, and develop a method based on irrigation suitable to the current situation.